History of North Carolina: Post-Reconstruction and disfranchisement

 In the 1880s, black officeholders were at a peak level in local offices, where much business was done, as they were elected from black-majority districts.
 By the 1890s, white Democrats had regained power on the state level.

 Post–Civil War racial politics encouraged efforts to divide and co-opt groups.
 In the drive to regain power, Democrats supported an effort by state representative Harold McMillan to create separate school districts in 1885 for "Croatan Indians" to gain their support.
 Of mixed race and claiming Native American heritage, the families had been classified as free people of color in the antebellum years and did not want to send their children to public school classes with former slaves.
 After having voted with the Republicans, they switched to the Democrats.
 (In 1913, the group changed their name to "Cherokee Indians of Robeson County", "Siouan Indians of Lumber River" in 1934–1935, and were given limited recognition as Indians by the U.S. Congress as Lumbee in 1956.
 The Lumbee are one of several Native American tribes that have been officially recognized by the state in the 21st century.)

 In 1894, after years of agricultural problems in the state, an interracial coalition of Republicans and Populists won a majority of seats in the state legislature and elected as governor, Republican Daniel L. Russell, the Fusionist candidate.
 That year North Carolina's 2nd congressional district elected George Henry White, an educated African-American attorney, as its third black representative to Congress since the Civil War.

 Democrats worked to break up the biracial coalition, and reduce voting by blacks and poor whites.
 In 1896, North Carolina passed a statute that made voter registration more complicated and reduced the number of blacks on voter registration rolls.

 In 1898, in an election characterized by violence, fraud, and intimidation of black voters by Red Shirts, white Democrats regained control of the state legislature.

 Two days after the election, a small group of whites in Wilmington implemented their plan to take over the city government if the Democrats were not elected, although the mayor and a majority of city council were white.
-The cadre led 1500 whites against the black newspaper and neighborhood in what is known as the Wilmington Insurrection of 1898; the mob and other whites killed an estimated 60 to more than 300 people.
+The cadre led 1500 whites against the black newspaper and neighborhood in the Wilmington massacre of 1898; the mob and other whites killed an estimated 60 to more than 300 people.
 The cadre forced the resignation of Republican officeholders, including the white mayor, and mostly white aldermen, and ran them out of town.
 They replaced them with their own slate and that day elected Alfred M. Waddell as mayor.
 This is the only coup d'état (violent overthrow of an elected government) in United States history.